[Scribus] [related] Collaborative Work with OpenOffice: PengYou

 commit to seeing this project come to life.
 Maybe we compile a list of

-committee" of Scribus developers (Andreas?) and others to sort through
+of Scribus developers (Andreas?) and others to sort through the different

-the role of the (non-technical) end user to keep focus on usability.
-I'm
+role of the (non-technical) end user to keep focus on usability.
+I'm not a

-not a programmer by any stretch, but I do care about getting this
+programmer by any stretch, but I do care about getting this solution out

 I'm a newbie at project management, so other suggestions are of course